Manhasset Hills, New York: School districts

 Manhasset Hills is primarily located within the boundaries of (and is thus served by) the Herricks Union Free School District, although the westernmost portion of the hamlet is located within the boundaries of the Great Neck Union Free School District.
-As such, children who reside within Manhasset Hills and attend public schools go to school in one of these two districts depending on where they reside within the hamlet.
+Accordingly, children who reside within Manhasset Hills and attend public schools go to school in one of these two districts depending on where they reside within the hamlet.

 Library districts

-Manhasset Hills is located within the boundaries of (and is thus served by) the Great Neck Library District and the Shelter Rock Library District.
+Manhasset Hills is located within the boundaries of the Great Neck Library District and the Shelter Rock Library District, which are served by the Great Neck Public Library and the Shelter Rock Public Library, respectively.
 The boundaries of these two districts within the hamlet roughly correspond to the school district boundaries.